My Recommendations on Choosing the Best IASTM Tool

 Jade is a gemstone and a definite step up from buffalo horn.
 They come in many different colors, though there does not seem to be a big difference in quality between the colors.
 I also like the shape in the image to the right, which gives you a few useful edges.
 Jade tools are heavier than buffalo horn, but also more slippery if you get too much lubricant on the tool.
 They certainly resonate more than buffalo horn but still not nearly as much as the higher cost tools, such as stainless steel.
 Jade is more fragile than buffalo horn, so keep this in mind.
 It isn’t the best if you are worried you are not going to be able to protect it well.
 It is an option and another good beginner tool, but you’ll want to upgrade soon.

-I would group both Bian and Obsidian Stone together as a mild step up from Jade.
-Both tend to be smooth but not shiny, so have a better grip to it.
-Both resonate more than jade or horn, and actually have a decent feel to them, but again nothing like stainless steel.
+I would put Bian a mild step up from Jade.
+They tend to be smooth but not shiny, so have a better grip to it.
+I feel it resonates more than jade or horn, and actually have a decent feel to them, but again nothing like stainless steel.
 Although not the cheapest, these are a great low-cost option and work well.
 You will certainly feel a difference between these and the cheaper tools above.
 These also are more fragile than other tools and should be protected like jade.
 Don’t drop them!
 Considering the mild increase in cost and the fragility of the stones, I again say this is a good beginner tool, but you’ll likely want to upgrade soon.

 The next class of tools takes a step up and now includes plastic, or polycarnonate tools.
 These tools are more durable than all of the above tools and tend to be custom shaped based specifically for manual therapy.
 The shapes also tend to be larger, which is a good thing.
 I prefer polycarbonate tools over the above natural tools for their durability.